Strzegom: Sights

 The Gothic Saints Peter and Paul Basilica is one of Poland's official national Historic Monuments (Pomnik historii), as designated 22 October 2012.
 Its listing is maintained by the National Heritage Board of Poland.

+Cross Mountain (Góra Krzyżowa) is a popular hiking spot located north-west of Strzegom, with a view of the town and the surrounding mountains and valleys.
 Other historic sights include churches, townhouses, medieval town walls with towers, and other historic buildings and structures.